 rb = GetComponent<Rigidbody2D>();

-// Create a vector pointing up and apply force
+// Create a vector pointing up (Y) with the given force

 Vector3 direction = new Vector3(0, force, 0);